 After you’ve collected your thoughts and received appropriate medical attention, contact the experienced animal and dog bite attorneys at Zanes Law.
 For your convenience, we have dog bite attorneys in both our Tucson and Phoenix offices.
 You should retain legal representation before speaking to the owners of the animal that attacked you.
 Do not agree to any terms or demands from other parties involved in the incident without first consulting your attorney.

 Zanes Law is an experienced personal injury law firm in Arizona.
 We have law offices in Phoenix and Tucson.
-Our personal injury team has recovered close to $140 million on behalf of Arizona accident victims – including dog bite and animal attack victims throughout Arizona.
+Our personal injury team has recovered over $500 million on behalf of Arizona accident victims – including dog bite and animal attack victims throughout Arizona.

 We do not charge up-front fees for our services.
 We built our family practice around putting our client’s interests first.
 If we are unable to help you recover the damages you may be legally entitled to under Arizona personal injury law, you’ll never see a bill from us for our services.